Arc’teryx Cerium SL Hoody

 Given its warmth and features, including synthetic insulation which tends to be heavier than down, the Cerium SL is impressively lightweight.
 At 7.6 ounces for a men’s medium, the hooded jacket truly lives up to the “SL” or “superlight” in its name.
 We found that an additional .2 ounces can be shaved by leaving the stuff sack at home, and the non-hooded Cerium SL is .5 ounces lighter at 7.1 ounces total.

 Among down hoodies in the ultralight category, the Cerium SL truly is impressive.
 Montbell’s Ex Light Down Anorak clocks in identical to the Cerium at 7.6 ounces and uses 3 ounces of 900-fill down, although you sacrifice some features like zippered hand pockets and trade a full-length zipper for a pullover style.
 Montbell also makes the full-zip Plasma 1000 without a hood, which is incredibly light at 4.8 ounces total and with 1.6 ounces of 1,000-fill down.
-Moving back toward the mainstream, the popular Mountain Hardwear Ghost Whisperer/2 comes in at 8.8 ounces total and with 3 ounces of 800-fill down.
-However, it’s worth noting that these comparisons aren’t exactly apples to apples: all three of these jackets exclusively use down fill, whereas the Cerium SL adds synthetic on top of its 1.7-ounce down fill weight.
+Moving back toward the mainstream, the popular Mountain Hardwear Ghost Whisperer/2 comes in at 8.8 ounces total and with 3 ounces of 800-fill down, and their new, more specialized UL model checks in a couple ounces lighter at 6.7.
+However, it’s worth noting that these comparisons aren’t exactly apples to apples: all four of these jackets exclusively use down fill, whereas the Cerium SL adds synthetic on top of its 1.7-ounce down fill weight.